-John is an employee of a tech company and earns £75,000 p.a.
-He is awarded a bonus of £25,000 and can choose to receive these funds either personally or paid directly into his pension by his employer.
-He is already over the LTA, has taken his full entitlement of tax-free cash and has no need for the funds in the short term.
+Meet John, a tech company employee who earns £75,000 per year and receives a £25,000 bonus.
+He can choose to receive the bonus personally or have it paid directly into his pension by his employer.
+John has already exceeded his Lifetime Allowance, taken his full entitlement of tax-free cash, and has no immediate need for the funds.

-- If paid to his pension – John’s pension receives the contribution instead with no immediate tax liability.
-There is also no personal tax relief applied as the company made the contribution.
-He decides to wait until after he is retired to draw the funds.
+If paid to his pension – John’s pension receives the contribution without any immediate tax liability and no personal tax relief.
+John decides to wait until after retirement to access the funds.

-- This is a net tax charge of 30% i.e. 12% lower than if he drew the funds personally.
+This strategy results in a net tax charge of 30%, 12% lower than if John received the funds personally.

-Two caveats to this point.
-If John’s total earnings were between £100,000 and £125,140 in the tax year he received the bonus, he would have faced a 60% income tax charge; the personal allowance is reduced and then lost between these amounts.
-This may mean it makes even more sense to favour pension contributions.
-Moreover, if his taxable estate was over the available Nil Rate Bands, then IHT may be due at 40% of the excess.
+Note: If John’s total earnings were between £100,000 and £125,140 in the tax year he received the bonus, he would face a 60% income tax charge.
+This means that making pension contributions may be even more advantageous.
+Additionally, if John’s taxable estate is over the available Nil Rate Bands, inheritance tax may be due at 40% of the excess.